Standard Agency Terms and Conditions

 (b) all information submitted to Qantas is accurate;

 (c) all relevant Customer contact information (including mobile number and email) is passed on to Qantas in accordance with IATA resolution 830d;

-(e) no changes are made in the GDS to the POS ID of a PNR.
+(e) no changes are made via the Technology Partner to the POS ID of a PNR.

 4.2 The Agent must:

 (a) implement and maintain appropriate business practices and procedures to ensure it only accesses, markets, sells, tickets and or distributes fares and other Qantas Products in accordance with the appropriate booking class and fare rules and Qantas Special Fare conditions;